matthew-a-thomas/gps-logger/README.md

 Therefore, clients can only post locations for themselves.
 The server can tell if a client (or middle man) sends a request with an ID that it doesn't have the secret for.

 Timestamps are included in messages so that replay attacks can be limited.
 The server checks to make sure the request timestamp is within +/- 1 minute of the server's current time, and that it hasn't seen the given request recently.
-This isn't perfect, though; [issue 31](https://github.com/matthew-a-thomas/gps-logger/issues/31) is open to fix a bug with the current implementation, and [issue 30](https://github.com/matthew-a-thomas/gps-logger/issues/30) is open to expand this functionality beyond just the Location controller.
+Note that [issue 30](https://github.com/matthew-a-thomas/gps-logger/issues/30) is open to expand this functionality beyond just the Location controller.

 MD5 HMAC is used for speed to be nicer to resource-constrained clients.
 Note that while MD5 hashing has long been broken, there are [no known vulnerabilities to an MD5 HMAC](https://tools.ietf.org/html/rfc6151).
 Still, [options will be explored for the upcoming v2.0 release](https://github.com/matthew-a-thomas/gps-logger/issues/48).